zapier/visual-builder/docs/_partners/planning-guide.md

 ![Search or Create in Zapier](https://cdn.zappy.app/ebb86788d99f03f117cc7504e894d11b.png)

-**Add matching Create actions where possible**, then enable the _Search or Create_ functionality in your Search action so Zapier can let users create the item if Zapier doesn't find it.
+**Add matching create actions where possible**, then enable the _Search or Create_ functionality in your Search action so Zapier can let users create the item if Zapier doesn't find it.
 That lets users keep from adding duplicate data to your app, and lets their Zap continue to work even if the search comes back without data.

-## Output Data
+## Output data

 Each Zap step must return data to Zapier to use in subsequent steps.
 By default, the output data is the direct response from your API—but in some cases, you may need to customize the response data to make it work well with Zapier.
 Here are general principles for output data from your Zap steps: